-We would like independent reviews of both the investigations Cumbria Police undertook in 2001 and 2016.
-These should look closely at the role of a former Senior Police Commander who was on the board of the NHS Trust at the time of the first investigation and also seek to find out what happened to the evidence Cumbria Police lost.
+We want independent reviews of both the investigations Cumbria Police undertook in 2001 and 2016.
+These should clarify the role of a former Senior Police Commander who was on the board of the local NHS at the time of the first investigation and also establish what happened to the evidence Cumbria Police lost.
 We would like to know if as was suspected at the time, the Police had an implicit national policy of not intervening in cases in NHS Hospitals.

 We would like to know if the Hebron Church in Carlisle was aware of what Scott-Buccleuch had done.
 He has held a position of responsibility at the Church, including dealing with young adults for many years.
 What did they know and do they have safeguarding processes in place?